SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "I'm glad it helped, I never want you to feel like that."

-"Thank you," Pinkie says with a cheer in her voice.
+"Thank you," Pinkie says in a cheerful voice.

 "Holding you actually made me sleep better too," I say with a smile.